corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 5.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
     * Account for new radiotrophic variants
     * Support changes to terraforming frozen worlds (you can still nuke them if they have the `frozen_terraforming_candidate` modifier)
+* 5.1.0 Support "terraforming" Toxic worlds to Tomb Worlds with the Detox ascension perk

 ## Source Code